Not the Nine O'Clock News: Specials

-The series has rarely been repeated; eight re-cut and condensed (to make it "faster and funnier than ever") "episodes" made for a video edition in 1995 are shown instead.
+Since 1995, the eight re-cut and condensed (to make it "faster and funnier than ever") "episodes" assembled that year have been used for repeats in place of the original broadcast episodes.
 This is primarily because the original episodes in their entirety lampooned events that were in the news at the time.
-The last repeat of the show was on Sunday 27 March 2016 at 2:55am on Gold.
+These eight compilations are also used for the show's VHS and DVD releases since 1995.

 Commercial releases

 Video and DVD

-Two highly edited VHS releases of the series, entitled The Gorilla Kinda Lingers and Nice Video, Shame about the Hedgehog, were released in 1995.
+Two VHS releases of the series, entitled The Gorilla Kinda Lingers and Nice Video, Shame about the Hedgehog, appeared in 1995.
+Between them, they include the eight "best of" compilation episodes that were assembled and broadcast that year.

-In August 2003, these videos were released on DVD under the title of The Best of Not the Nine O'Clock News: Volume One, with The Best of Not the Nine O'Clock News: Volume Two following a year later.
-Both of these are available in one set, unavailable separately, in Region 1.
+In August 2003, The Gorilla Kinda Lingers was released on DVD as The Best of Not the Nine O'Clock News: Volume One, while Nice Video, Shame about the Hedgehog followed on DVD in August 2004 as The Best of Not the Nine O'Clock News: Volume Two.
+In North America, the two volumes are available as one DVD, The Best of Not the Nine O'Clock News, issued in March 2006.

 Records

 Three vinyl albums were released at the time the series was screening, entitled Not the Nine O'Clock News, Hedgehog Sandwich, and The Memory Kinda Lingers.
 These albums were very successful, with the first two both reaching the top ten of the UK albums chart, a rare feat for a spoken word album.
 Hedgehog Sandwich also peaked at number 89 in Australia.

 The original version of The Memory Kinda Lingers is a double LP.
 The second disc is titled Not in Front of the Audience and is a live recording of the cast's stage production.
 Hedgehog Sandwich and the first disc of The Memory Kinda Lingers were later combined on a BBC double-length cassette and double-CD set.

 "The Ayatollah Song" b/w "Gob on You" (as featured in the TV show) and "I Like Trucking" b/w "Supa Dupa" were also released as singles.

-The 1980 single "Typing Pool" by 'Pam and the Paper Clips' (EMI 5015), is variously ascribed to Pamela Stephenson and NtNON.
-It was in fact written by Roger and Nigel Planer, who were among the show's many writers.
+The 1980 single "Typing Pool" by 'Pam and the Paper CClips(EMI 5015), is variously ascribed to Pamela Stephenson and NtNON.
+It was written by Roger and Nigel Planer, who were among the show's many writers.